Hanny

 All labs were normal except my CA 125 is 183.
 I am beyond panicked.
 She tested my CA 125, CEA, CA 19-9 and CA 15-3, white blood cells, etc. (I think those are the names)

 She told me many things can elevate that level of CA125 and to take comfort in the fact she didn’t schedule the MRI as an emergency.
 Didn’t help.
 My MRI is on Friday, and I haven’t eaten a full meal in over a week.
 My chest burns, I cry all day, and I fear I won’t make it to Christmas.
 I am TERRIFIED.
-I keep calling my HPV doctor because I’m just freaked out, but it doesn’t help.
+I keep calling my doctor because I’m just freaked out, but it doesn’t help.
 She tells me to stay calm, but I can’t!
 I’m medicated for health anxiety, so I am living my worst nightmare.

 Now I’m constipated, which Google tells me is a clear sign of ovarian cancer.